mzy2240/ESA/docs/joss/paper.md

 were all varied.
 The resulting scenarios were used in the [Grid Optimization (GO) competition](https://gocompetition.energy.gov/) hosted by the U.S. Department of Energy (DOE).
+- Geomagnetic disturbances (GMDs) affect the magnetic and electric field of the earth, inducing dc voltage sources superimposed on transmission lines.
+In [@OverbyeKPEC], a planning-based GMD mitigation strategy was developed for large power systems.
+ESA is leveraged to programmatically place GIC blocking devices in test systems per the proposed algorithm, thus minimizing the effects of GMDs on the power grid.
 - ESA is used by an ongoing research project entitled "Real Time Monitoring Applications for the Power Grid under Geomagnetic Disturbances (GMD)": Recently, a real-world GMD monitoring system